Public Administration (PUB ADM)

 PUB ADM 495.
 Teaching Assistantship.
 1-6 Credits.

 The student and supervising teacher must prepare a statement that identifies the course with which the assistantship will happen, objectives for the assistantship, and expectations in order to fulfill the course objectives.
-Students are not eligible to receive credit in both the course they assist the instructor with and the teaching assistantship in the same semester.
-Typically student has previously taken the course prior to enrollment in the assistantship.
+Typically, the student has previously taken the course prior to enrollment in the assistantship.
 Course is repeatable for credit.

 Fall and Spring.